Skip to main content

 2. Accountability Groups

-A small group (3-8 people) that meets regularly to share commitments and progress.
+A small group (3 to 8 people) that meets regularly to share commitments and progress.
 Masterminds, peer groups, and goal-setting circles are all variants of this.

 Research finding: Social facilitation research consistently shows that group settings increase effort on well-defined tasks.
 Group accountability is particularly effective when members have overlapping (but not identical) goals, creating mutual relevance without direct competition.